IjzerenHein/famous-flex-animationcontroller/tutorial/AnimationController.md

 # Getting the visible renderable

-To get the renderable that is currently visible or being shown, use:
+To get the renderable that is currently visible (or is currently being shown), use:

 ```javascript
 var renderable = animationController.get(); // get the visible renderable